armmol/HotelApp/README.md

 # HotelApp
 CLone repository directly.
 It is a maven project.
-Preffered IDE - IntelliJ Idea.
+Preferred IDE - IntelliJ Idea.
 Run the HotelApp.java class to run the project.

 Language - JAVA Project SDK - 11.0.11 Task made as per requirements.

+The Hotel contains 5 rooms initially as described by the task, but can be changed by adding rooms to it.
-Architechture - MVC
+Architecture - MVC

 GUI - Swing